Kristina01111000/Drws_site/README.md

 Lesson 1 Intro

-- This video made me notice how much I slump when I sit. 😉
-- Is that why going out into the sun makes my mood better?
-- that is a lot of groups of fours, kinda fun, that's interesting
--
 Lesson 2 sturdier

-- Has anyone tried the yoga move from this lesson?
-- yeah, i do it when my shoulders hurts from sitting too long at my desk, it helps loosen them up
 - Will walking actually make our bones stronger? or was that a metaphorical stronger?
 Then a response from dr w
--

 Lesson 3 sports to beatles

-- so... was the point of this lesson that we should all have an art hobby and an exercise hobby? + comment from dr w
-- that's an interesting way to look at sports, art, and politics!
--
 Lesson 4 nutrition 1

--
 Lesson 5 nutrition 2

 - i should try those oils in my cooking